sdc-china/IDA-doc/_posts/2018-03-17-test-write-java-command.md

    ![][test_upload_java_command_1]{:width="100%"}

-2. Click **Upload Java Command** button, choose the file **custom-java-command-22.1.8-SNAPSHOT.jar** and upload it.
+2. Click the **Upload Java Command** button, choose the file **custom-java-command-22.1.8-SNAPSHOT.jar** and upload it.

    ![][test_upload_java_command_2]{:width="80%"}
    ![][test_upload_java_command_2_2]{:width="60%"}

-3. You could see the Java command shows in the table.
+3. You could see the Java command showing in the table.

    ![][test_upload_java_command_3]{:width="100%"}